-- What is a Critical Value?
+- What are Critical Values?

 - Critical Value of Z

-1. What is a Critical Value?
+1. What are Critical Values?

 A critical value is a line on a graph that splits the graph into sections.
 One or two of the sections is the “rejection region“; if your test value falls into that region, then you reject the null hypothesis.